VHS Memories

 Screen Shot 2019-04-17 at 2.41.32 PM.png

 GOLDEN CRISP – Sugar Bear was like the Fonz of cereal mascots.
 He was cool but also seemed to get into a lot of fights.
 He’d say “How about a vitamin-packed punch?” and then punch someone in the face.
-In retrospect it seems weird that those ads were so violent, but Sugar Bear was just so awesome you didn’t really care at the time, you just wanted to be like him.
+In retrospect it seems weird that those ads were so violent, but Sugar Bear was just so awesome you didn’t really care about it at the time.
 (This cereal was easily confusable with the very similar Honey Smacks, which featured a frog mascot called Dig’em.
 It seems like a missed opportunity that Dig’em never smacked someone when they asked for his cereal.)

 MONSTER CEREALS – Frankenberry, Boo Berry, and of course Count Chocula combined every kid’s natural love of monsters with their equally natural love of sugary cereals with marshmallows.
 Today these cereals actually go out of production for most of the year and only become available again for a couple of months around Halloween, which only increases their mythological status.